react-navigation/react-navigation.github.io/versioned_docs/version-8.x/tab-view.md

 - `'on-drag'`: the keyboard is dismissed when a drag begins.
 - `'none'`: drags do not dismiss the keyboard.

-##### `overScrollMode`

-Used to override default value of pager's overScroll mode.

-Possible values:

-- `'auto'` (default): Allow a user to over-scroll this view only if the content is large enough to meaningfully scroll.
-- `'always'`: Always allow a user to over-scroll this view.
-- `'never'`: Never allow a user to over-scroll this view.

-Only supported on Android.

 ##### `swipeEnabled`

 Boolean indicating whether to enable swipe gestures.
 Swipe gestures are enabled by default.
 Passing `false` will disable swipe gestures, but the user can still switch tabs by pressing the tab bar.

 ##### `renderAdapter`

-A function that returns a custom adapter for rendering pages.
+Function that renders a custom adapter for rendering pages.
 By default, `react-native-tab-view` uses [`react-native-pager-view`](https://github.com/callstack/react-native-pager-view) for rendering pages on Android and iOS.
 However, it may not be suitable for all use cases.

 You can use built-in adapters or create your own custom adapter.
 For example, you can use `ScrollViewAdapter` to use a `ScrollView` for rendering pages: